Published on Tuesday, June 11 2013 13:39

 Dede Rosenthal, Board Member, Parent Liaison

-David Hein, Artistic Director, Assistant Professor, Music, Marion University
+David Hein, Artistic Director, Assistant Professor of Music, Marian University

 Kristin Bahr, Business Manager, Fond du Lac Children’s Chorale